 What if I want to live off campus?

 New College is a fully residential program, meaning all students are required to live on campus unless provided an explicit exemption of the residency requirement.
 If you live with your parents in the surrounding area, are over 25 years of age, are married, have children or other human dependents, or other special circumstances, you may be granted an exemption.
-To request an exemption, you will have to petition for off campus through the online system.
-The deadline for consideration is July 1, 2015.
-Applications received after July 1 will be reviewed in December for the following spring 2016 school year.
+To request an exemption, you will have to apply for off campus through the online system.
+In order to apply for off campus Housing, you must first apply for housing by completing a Housing Application and signing a Housing Contract by logging into your Simple Campus Housing account.
+Once you complete this step, you then will be able to apply for off campus Housing.
+It is best to apply for off campus housing as soon as possible.

 How does the meal plan work?